Posted: Thu 8th Jul 2021

-It can take up to seven days for your UTR to arrive but when it does, it'll come by post.
-You’ll receive a letter titled Welcome to Self Assessment, which will have your tax reference on it.
+It can take up to seven days for your UTR to arrive, but when it does it'll come by post and will arrive at your business address.
+You'll receive a letter titled Welcome to Self Assessment, which will have your tax reference on it.

 If you submit a paper tax return, your UTR is on the first page, just above your National Insurance number.
 For online tax returns, your UTR is on the second page below your last name and above your National Insurance number.

 Corporation or company tax UTRs are references used by businesses instead of individuals.